-The role of an attorney involves a great deal of power and responsibility, so it’s important you trust the person or people you choose.
+The role of an attorney involves a great deal of power and responsibility so it’s important you trust the person or people you choose.

-> The role of an attorney involves a great deal of power and responsibility so it’s important that you trust the person you choose.

-> - jointly – meaning they work together on all matters
+- jointly – meaning they work together on all matters